-Have a clear statement to all staff stressing that "The protection of personal data that we hold, and use is important to us and must be handled at all time in a way that is compliant with data protection law and our Data Protection and Privacy policies.
+- Have a clear statement to all staff stressing that "The protection of personal data that we hold, and use is important to us and must be handled at all time in a way that is compliant with data protection law and our Data Protection and Privacy policies.
 While we have to adapt to comply with the official guidance, we will adjust out working processes to allow us to deliver our services.
 These are time limited instruction that will be kept under review.
 At the end of the period then all data that is held temporarily on personal devices as a direct result of this exceptional times, will be deleted."
-(Tullo 2020)

-The challenges of remote working at present and points to consider from a data privacy perspective cont.

-- 1. Set out what use of data, contact lists, customer documents are being allowed. - As part of this exceptional response to homeworking keep a full record of where staff are working from and what equipment they are using. - 3.
+(Tullo 2020) - 2.
+Set out what use of data, contact lists, customer documents are being allowed. - 3.
+As part of this exceptional response to homeworking keep a full record of where staff are working from and what equipment they are using. - 4.
 State that you have assessed the best way of ensuring homeworking efficiency and are proposing that personal devices and mobile phones can be used.
-That you will review this [weekly seem sensible at present] in line with experience and how staff report it is working. - Reissue and emphasis your usual security arrangements - Virus and password protection, not leaving data visible to others, having a PIN code, or not sharing their device with others in their family or household - 5.
-Take care to be aware where data is being stored, even if temporary so that the security risk is managed and assessed.
-For the weekly reviews have your Senior Leadership Team note the number of staff using personal devices, any queries or issues they are finding and demonstrate that you are monitoring the situation and are flexible in closing it down if any specific concerns arise. - Choose your collaboration tool of choice and consider recording online meetings and note actions especially where team members are geographically spread out and where broadband speeds and kit may vary in quality. - 7.
-You might also consider having a standard introduction for homeworking staff to explain that they are homeworking and not in the office, so callers understand the position. - 8.
+That you will review this [weekly seem sensible at present] in line with experience and how staff report it is working. - Reissue and emphasis your usual security arrangements Virus and password protection, not leaving data visible to others, having a PIN code, or not sharing their device with others in their family or household

+- 6. Take care to be aware where data is being stored, even if temporary so that the security risk is managed and assessed. - For the weekly reviews have your Senior Leadership Team note the number of staff using personal devices, any queries or issues they are finding and demonstrate that you are monitoring the situation and are flexible in closing it down if any specific concerns arise. - Choose your collaboration tool of choice and consider recording online meetings and note actions especially where team members are geographically spread out and where broadband speeds and kit may vary in quality. - 9.
+You might also consider having a standard introduction for homeworking staff to explain that they are homeworking and not in the office, so callers understand the position - 10.
 This is where a nominated Data Protection Officer [DPO] or Data Officer can support the senior team in the messaging to colleagues.